 “God loves each of us as if there were only one of us.“ ~ Augustine

 You stated that you wanted to overcome the guilt for good.
 The only way to do this is to forgive yourself.
 God did not put you on this earth to be unhappy and miserable while living a lie.
 God wonderfully made you just the way you are - warts and all!

-The thing is, we know ourselves so well that sometimes it is difficult for us to forgive ourselves.
+We know ourselves so well that sometimes it is difficult for us to forgive ourselves.
 We know our own deep, dark dirty secrets and thoughts.
-And, we want to be perfect.
+We want to be perfect.
 Being raised with religion intensifies our desire to be perfect.
 We will NEVER be perfect and we will never overcome the guilt if we think we have to be.
 Learn to love and accept you exactly as you are.